Sick of soggy supermarket sandwiches? Fancy a decent munch for lunch? Head to Piece on Argyle Street in Finnieston.

 A ‘piece’ in the Glasgow vernacular is a sandwich.
 Traditionally, two slices of pan bread spread with jam – a ‘jeely piece’.
-But the folk in Piece take their sandwiches seriously.
+But the Piece pieces are way more fancy.
+The folk here take their sandwiches seriously.

-Pieces don’t come cheap (£ 3.75 a pop for most), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.
+Pieces don’t come cheap (£4.95 – £5.95), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.

-Coffee is good quality and they do cakes and soups and bagels too.
+Coffee is good quality and they do salads, soups, bagels and cakes too.

-You can sit in or take away (costs slightly more to sit in) or if you’re a lazy git with more money than sense, there’s a £ 2 delivery charge for orders under £ 20.
-Delivery on orders over £ 20 is free.
+You can sit in or take away or if you’re a lazy git with more money than sense, you can order online and get your piece delivered.